M20 Operation Brock contraflow

 If you're travelling over the holiday period, allow more time for your journey and make sure you're prepared for delays.

-Follow our driving advice and have a safe T.R.I.P this winter.
+Follow our driving advice and have a safe T.R.I.P this spring.

 Be prepared for driving in bad weather.